-Usually it is required that a method must terminate, i.e. D is false.
-This is (in KeY) also the default value if the diverges clause of a method specification is missing.
-In this case we get much simpler proof obligations.
+Most often it is required that a method must terminate, i.e. D is false.
+This is (for KeY) also the default value if the diverges clause of a method specification is missing.
+For this case we get much simpler proof obligations.
 For instance, for a behavior specification case, we get (using the abbreviations as above):